AymanAzzam/Instabug_Test_DevOps_2020/README.md

 4. Open DNS_Name:8080 in browser to access the todo-app.

 ## To Run the App on AWS Cloud9 on docker Container
+Note: you need to change the DNS_Name inside Dockerfile first.
 From this directory run the following Scripts:
 1. Run the script prerequisites.sh to install yarn and Cypress dependencies
 ```sh